County of origin: Tipperary

 Secreto to a memorable short head success over El Gran Senor in the 1984 Epsom

-Derby. a second English Classic came his way when 50/1 outsider Jet Ski Lady, trained by Jim Bolger, landed the Epsom Oaks in 1991.
+Derby.
+He won a second English Classic when 50/1 outsider Jet Ski Lady, trained by Jim Bolger, landed the Epsom Oaks in 1991.
 He won the Irish 2,000 Guineas on four occasions and was a three-time winner of the Irish 1,000 Guineas.
 Irish St Leger success came his way on two occasions.
 He also partnered the David O'Brien-trained Assert to win the French Derby in 1982.
 Roche retired from the saddle in August 1998 having taken out a licence

 to train a couple of years earlier and his first winner as a licensed trainer